ExclusiveDisjunction/unix-final/README.md

 ## Table of Contents

 ## Installation
 Installation on a new Linux virtual machine is the easiest, since the project utilizes firewall rules that are implemented automatically.
 It is recommended to have either a decent amount of RAM or a swap partition setup on the device this is being implemented on.
+If installing on a GCP VM ensure that the VM has HTTP allow for the firewall rule and to make a firewall rule for port 8080 on all instances on the network on 0.0.0.0/0

 To start, firstly make sure git is installed on the machine.
 ### `sudo apt install git`